Link: Learn more about the Citi® / AAdvantage® Executive World Elite Mastercard®

-The Citi® / AAdvantage® Executive World Elite Mastercard® (review) is the sole credit card that offers American Admirals Club access.
-This is American’s most premium credit card, and there are lots of reasons to consider getting this card, from a great welcome bonus, to the ability to earn 20,000 bonus Loyalty Points per year with no spending requirement on the card.
+The Citi® / AAdvantage® Executive World Elite Mastercard® (review) is the sole credit card that offers an American Admirals Club membership.
+This is American’s most premium credit card, and there are lots of reasons to consider getting this card, from a generous welcome bonus, to the ability to earn 20,000 bonus Loyalty Points per year with no spending requirement on the card.

-In this post I wanted to go over everything you need to know about this card’s lounge access perks, which is probably the most valuable benefit of the card for many.
+In this post, I’d like to go over everything you need to know about this card’s lounge access perks, which is probably the most valuable benefit of the card for many.

 Citi AAdvantage Executive Card Admirals Club basics